John Conyers' long history of controversy surfaces amid misconduct allegations

 The report said that a female former staffer claimed she was dismissed because she did not “succumb to [his] sexual advances,” and reportedly believed she had no other option than to remain quiet and take a $27,000 settlement from Conyers’ office.

-Conyers initially told the Associated Press last week that he hadn’t settled any such harassment complaints, but then issued a detailed clarification acknowledging the complaint was real, though the lawmaker disputed the underlying claims.
+Conyers initially told The Associated Press last week that he hadn’t settled any such harassment complaints, but then issued a detailed clarification acknowledging the complaint was real, though the lawmaker disputed the underlying claims.

 “In this case, I expressly and vehemently denied the allegations made against me and continue to do so,” Conyers said last week, adding that his office resolved the allegations.
 “That should not be lost in the narrative.
 The resolution was not for millions of dollars, but rather for an amount that equated to a reasonable severance payment.”